eseijo/minijobs/test-requirements.md

 ### Filters

-The request body must accept at leastthe following filters:
+The request body must accept at least the following filters:

 - `job_country_code`: Filter jobs based on the country code.
 - `job_title`: Filter jobs based on the job title.